zarr-conventions/spatial/README.md

 ## FAQ

-### Why separate spatial coordinate information from CRS definitions?
+### Why are spatial: and proj: separate conventions?

+As explained in the [rasterio documentation](https://rasterio.readthedocs.io/): "There are two parts to the georeferencing of raster datasets: the definition of the local, regional, or global system in which a raster's pixels are located; and the parameters by which pixel coordinates are transformed into coordinates in that system."

+This fundamental distinction motivated the design decision ([zarr-conventions issue #9](https://github.com/zarr-conventions/zarr-conventions/issues/9)) to separate these concerns into two conventions:

+1. **`proj:`** - Defines the coordinate reference system (CRS): the "local, regional, or global system" using EPSG codes, WKT2, or PROJJSON
+2. **`spatial:`** - Defines the coordinate transformation: the "parameters by which pixel coordinates are transformed" including transform matrices, bounding boxes, and dimension mappings

-Separating `spatial:` from `proj:` (or similar CRS conventions) provides several benefits:
+This separation provides several benefits:

-1. **Broader applicability**: Bounds and transforms are useful beyond geospatial data (microscopy, engineering drawings, medical imaging)
+- **Broader applicability**: Bounds and transforms are useful beyond geospatial data (microscopy, medical imaging)
-2. **Simpler model**: No need for complex inheritance or override mechanisms
-3. **Modular composition**: CRS can be defined at group level, while spatial coordinates vary per array
+- **Simpler model**: No need for complex inheritance or override mechanisms - CRS can be defined at group level, while spatial coordinates vary per array
+- **Cleaner conceptual model**: Each convention has a single, well-defined purpose
-4. **Tool interoperability**: Non-geospatial tools can use spatial coordinates without understanding CRS specifications
+- **Tool interoperability**: Non-geospatial tools can use spatial coordinates without understanding CRS specifications
-5. **Cleaner conceptual model**: CRS defines a coordinate system; spatial properties define how array indices map to that system
+- **Modular composition**: Each convention can evolve independently

 ### How does this compare to the STAC Projection Extension?